tugraz-isds/rslidy/README-layouts.md

 ### 2.3 Single Video Layout
-Embed a video inside a figure.
+Single video slide with a video inside a figure.

 **Example**:
 ```html